 It was a massive task, with volunteer workers flocking from across Poland to take part in this bold project.
-Feats of personal sacrifice were rife and encouraged with one man, Piotr Ożański, publicly credited with laying an stupendous 33,000 bricks in one single day.
+Feats of personal sacrifice were rife and encouraged with one man, Piotr Ożański, publicly credited with laying a stupendous 33,000 bricks in one single day.
 For the workers life was tough; many were still sleeping in tents when the first winter arrived, and crime was rampant.
 Legends abounded of bodies being buried in foundations, and night was positively dangerous in a country still reeling from the chaos of world war.
 Finally, on June 23, 1949, work on the first block of flats began - today a plaque found on ul.
 Mierzwy 14 commemorates the event.

 Somewhat sadly perhaps, the Utopian dream that was Nowa Huta was never fully realised.
 A fearsome Town Hall in the style of the renaissance halls found across Poland was never built, nor was the theatre building across from it and the ornamental architectural details planned for the monumental buildings of Plac Centralny were never added.
 However what was completed is very much worth the trip for intrepid tourists willing to teleport themselves into a completely different reality far from the cobbled kitsch of Kraków; it’s as easy as a tramride.

 Jump off a tram at the ‘Plac Centralny’ stop, and find yourself at the very nucleus of Nowa Huta.
 Dating from 1949, the Central Square is a masterpiece of Soviet social planning, and the brainchild of architect Tadeusz Ptaszycki, whose socialist realism design gives the district its unique character.
 From 1973 to 1989 an enormous monument of Vladimir Lenin in full stride actually towered over the citizens of Nowa Huta at the north end of Plac Centralny.
 Dismantling it after the fall of communism in Poland was an important symbolic act (cheered by thousands of spectators), which later turned into almost comic irony when the square he once stood on - and which was named for a time after Joseph Stalin - was officially re-designated ‘Ronald Reagan Central Square’ in 2004.
 Speak to any local, however, and you’ll still hear it just referred to as Plac Centralny.
 A walk around its fearsome arcades brings you to several points of interest, including the iconic Markiza neon sign, and Cepelix folk art shop.
-Also within easy walking distance is the former Świtowid cinema - another social realist stalwart that today houses the Museum of Poland Under the Communist Regime, and the Nowa Huta Cultural Centre - home to a winter ice rink, year-round food trucks, and a fantastic exhibit of grotesque and apocalyptic paintings by 20th century Polish artist Zdzisław Beksiński.
+Also within easy walking distance is the former Świtowid cinema - another social realist stalwart that today houses the Nowa Huta Museum, and the Nowa Huta Cultural Centre - home to a winter ice rink, year-round food trucks, and a fantastic exhibit of grotesque and apocalyptic paintings by 20th century Polish artist Zdzisław Beksiński.
 Both are well worth visits.

 What to See